-Preclinical data suggests that EDP1503 is active through different immune mechanisms beyond those targeted by checkpoint inhibitors, such as PD-1/PD-L1, or cytotoxic T-lymphocyte associated protein 4 inhibitors.
+Preclinical data suggests that EDP1908 is active through different immune mechanisms beyond those targeted by checkpoint inhibitors, such as PD-1/PD-L1, or cytotoxic T-lymphocyte associated protein 4 inhibitors.
 Research suggests that checkpoint inhibition prevents the downregulation of the immune system induced by tumors.
-In preclinical models, we observed that EDP1503 stimulated upregulation of the immune response to tumors.
-Oral administration of EDP1503 in preclinical mouse models appeared to delay tumor progression to a similar extent as checkpoint inhibitors using different immune mechanisms.
-In mouse models, EDP1503 had additive effects when combined with a checkpoint inhibitor.
+In preclinical models, we observed that EDP1908 stimulated upregulation of the immune response to tumors.
+Oral administration of EDP1908 in preclinical mouse models resulted in robust, dose-dependent anti-tumor activity superior to that of anti-PD-1 using different immune mechanisms.
+The effects were at least comparable to those reported in the literature for intratumorally administered immune stimulators.